Baby Carriers & Slings

 2) Conclusion of Contract

-• by delivering the ordered goods to the Customer, whereby the receipt of the goods by the Customer is decisive, or
+• delivering the ordered goods to the Customer, whereby the receipt of the goods by the Customer is decisive, or

 3) Right of Withdrawal